openwashdata/fecalcanuga/README.md

 numeric
 </td>
 <td style="text-align:left;">
-depth, in meters, from the top of the containment to the bottom of the containment
+depth in meters, from the top of the containment to the bottom of the containment
 </td>
 </tr>